au190/au190_myEsp/readme.md

   - Input_pull
     - GPIO pin set as input and GPIO_16 is pulled to LOW internally and GPIO_0 --> GPIO_15 is pulled to HIGH internally.
     - Checks in every 50msec and send the status ON or OFF
+  - Motion
+    - GPIO pin set as input and GPIO_16 is pulled to LOW internally and GPIO_0 --> GPIO_15 is pulled to HIGH internally.
+    - Checks in every 50msec and send the status ON or OFF
+    - If the input is HIGH send the md message in every 10sec untl the input is HIGH.
+  - Motion_i
+    - GPIO pin set as input and GPIO_16 is pulled to LOW internally and GPIO_0 --> GPIO_15 is pulled to HIGH internally.
+    - Checks in every 50msec and send the status ON or OFF
+    - If the input is LOW send the md message in every 10sec untl the input is LOW.
   - Led_x
     - Status info Led for Wifi, AP mode, MQTT connections.
     - If GPIOx set as an output then show the output status.
 Ex: GPIO4 = Output, GPIO2 = Ledx_i_4